The EBI Integrity Advantage

-Because of the lack of controls as well as environmental, political, economic, and social risks associated with off-shoring consumer information, EBI does not store or send Personally Identifiable Information (PII) data outside the U.S. or its territories for processing, customer service, verification products, the preparation of a background report, or for any other reason.
+Due to the lack of controls as well as environmental, political, economic, and social risks associated with off-shoring consumer information, EBI does not store or send Personally Identifiable Information (PII) data outside the U.S. for processing, customer service, verification products, or the preparation of a domestic background report.

-In addition, EBI’s Verification Specialists and Customer Care Representatives are professionally trained employees located in our operations center in Owings Mills, Maryland.
-EBI does not utilize home-based contractors or an independent service provider to conduct domestic reference and verification checks, nor do we outsource these services or any other element of your background screening program, including customer service, overseas.
+EBI’s Verification Specialists and Customer Care Representatives are professionally trained employees located in our operations center in Owings Mills, Maryland.
+EBI does not utilize home-based workers, contractors, or an independent service provider to conduct domestic reference and verification checks, nor do we outsource these services or any other element of your background screening program, including customer service, overseas.
 This is done to protect the PII of your candidate from potential identity theft and fraud.